 B2B companies frequently find themselves working through this dilemma.
 Just a few examples include:

 - Dealing with merger integrations—where silos can be culture-killers and deal-destroyers.

-- Trying to improve product launches—where the silos between R&D, innovation teams, marketing and other functional groups, limits development of meaningful new products and hampers their commercialization efforts.
+- Trying to improve product launches—where the silos between R&D, innovation teams and marketing, limits development of meaningful new products and hampers their commercialization efforts.

 - Attempting to close the traditional chasm between sales and marketing.

 I can personally testify to just how difficult silos can be, having helped dozens of business-to-business organizations with exactly these challenges.

 So my ears perked up recently as I interviewed Maureen Waters, CMO of the innovative real estate transaction platform Ten-X, when she started talking about silos standing in the way of integrated marketing.
 I couldn’t help but think these insights were relevant for all B2B marketers.

 Here are a few excerpts of our discussion:

 When you and I were discussing the need for integrated marketing, you mentioned the dreaded word “silos,” and started to share your experience as to how a CMO can help break them down.
 Exactly how have you been able to do that?